 There are not a large number of options trading platforms available in the UK.
 Many of the major, well-known companies, such as eToro, do not offer options trading.
-A couple of examples of trading platforms that do offer direct options trading are FinecoBank and Saxo Markets.
+A couple of examples of reputable trading platforms that do offer direct options trading in the UK are DEGIRO and Saxo Markets.

 In order to sign up, you will need to complete the usual anti-money laundering processes, which include providing your personal details, ID and information on your income and savings.
 You will also need to sign a few declarations and confirm your trading status.

 As we have discussed, there are many different ways to trade options in the UK and many different types of options you can buy.
 You need to decide the types best suited to your overall portfolio and the ones you are most comfortable with.

 Remember that some options have large but limited potential for loss and gain, while others have unlimited potential for both gains and losses.
 You need to be sure that you understand how much risk you are taking and the total amount of money you could lose.

 When deciding on the best trading strategy for you, a good place to start is deciding on your market thesis and the reason you are implementing options trading into your plan.
 There are a few main types to consider:

 There is a wide range of markets available to trade options.
 The main asset classes for options trading are: